arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesVS2012/HOL.md

 	> **Note:** By default, Windows Azure provides domains at _azurewebsites.net_, but also gives you the possibility to set custom domains using the Windows Azure Management Portal.
 However, you can only manage custom domains if you are using certain Web Site modes.

-	> Windows Azure offers 3 modes for users to run their web sites - Free, Shared, and Reserved.
-In Free and Shared mode, all web sites run in a multi-tenant environment and have quotas for CPU, Memory, and Network usage.
+	> Windows Azure offers 3 modes for users to run their Websites - Free, Shared, and Reserved.
+In Free and Shared mode, all Websites run in a multi-tenant environment and have quotas for CPU, Memory, and Network usage.
 You can mix and match which sites are Free (strict quotas) vs. Shared (more relaxed quotas).
 The maximum number of free sites may vary with your plan.
 The Reserved mode applies to ALL of your sites and makes them run on dedicated virtual machines that correspond to the standard Azure compute resources.
-You can find the Web Sites Mode configuration in the **Scale** menu of your Web Site.
+You can find the Websites Mode configuration in the **Scale** menu of your Web Site.

 	> ![Web Site Modes](Images/web-site-modes.png?raw=true "Web Site Modes")